-There are two matters scheduled for a vote:
+There are four matters scheduled for a vote:

-- Proposal 1: Election of three Class I directors, each to hold office until our Annual Meeting of Shareholders in 2024; and - Proposal 2: Appointment of Ernst & Young LLP as independent registered public accounting firm of the Company for its fiscal year ending December 31, 2021.
+- Proposal 1: Election of three Class II directors, David Bonita, M.D., Thomas Civik and Carol A. Schafer, to our board of directors, each to hold office until our Annual Meeting of Shareholders in 2025; - Proposal 2: Advisory approval of the compensation of our named executive officers, as disclosed in this proxy statement in accordance with SEC rules: - Proposal 3: Advisory indication of the preferred frequency of shareholder advisory votes on the compensation of our named executive officers; and - Proposal 4: Appointment of Ernst & Young LLP as independent registered public accounting firm of the Company for its fiscal year ending December 31, 2022 and to authorize the Company's board of directors to fix Ernst & Young LLP's remuneration.